 OSB and CCFS do not consider themselves to be at a high risk of bribery; they conduct all of their business in the UK and the only significant outsourcing arrangement is with a wholly-owned subsidiary of a UK Building Society in relation to CCFS’ deposit‑taking business.

 In relation to the procurement of goods and services, the Anti-Bribery policy operates in conjunction with a number of other Group policies which are incorporated into the Conflicts of Interest policy, Modern Slavery Act Statement, and Vendor Management and Outsourcing policy.

-All staff are required to complete an Anti-Bribery and Corruption Compliance Training module on induction and every other year afterwards.
+All employees are required to complete an Anti-Bribery and Corruption Compliance Training module on induction and every other year afterwards.
 On an annual basis all staff have to acknowledge that they have read the Employee Handbook, which reminds them of the need to comply with the Anti-Bribery policy.

 If an employee suspects that the Policy is being violated, they are required to immediately report this in accordance with the Group’s Internal Fraud policy and Response Plan or the Financial Crime reporting procedure as appropriate.
 The Group’s Whistleblowing policy and procedure is also available as an alternative reporting process, if for whatever reason, it is felt that the other procedures above are not appropriate.